 In 2021, I wrote Fearless Cross-Platform Development with Delphi, a book about the wonderful journey of taking your Delphi programming skills to encompass the mobile, web, and IoT platforms.
 Reading it, you'll learn how to use the versatile FireMonkey framework on multiple platforms with one code-base, use two very different database products, write a 3D game, and build a usable mobile app for your phone, all tied to your choice of stand-alone or web-based server modules.
 You can order this book from Packt Publishing or Amazon.

 I have a GitHub account with several small open source projects, mostly in Delphi, and contribute to a few.
-I'm writing an automated way to download packages from the GetIt Package Manager in Delphi and call it, AutoGetIt; there's currently a working version with a command-line interface but a version using an API is in the works.
+I've written an automated way to download packages from the GetIt Package Manager in Delphi, AutoGetIt; there's currently a working version with a command-line interface but a version using an API is in the works.
 I also like LiveBindings and have written several extension methods in another repository.

 I'm honored to be recognized as an Embarcadero MVP and do my best to promote their products and share my experiences.
 One of the ways I give back to the community is by hosting a local user group.
 If you live in or near Oregon and use Delphi, perhaps I've met you.
 I've been the coordinator for the Oregon Delphi User Group since 2000, hosted several Borland/Embarcadero launch tours, and presented there myself on multiple occasions.
 I'm also an active board member of the Oregon Computer Consultants Association.

 Besides my love of programming, I do get up from behind the keyboard once in a while.
 I have a wonderful family, enjoy motorcycling, camping, and hiking in the Columbia River Gorge and Cascade Mountains of the Pacific Northwest, compete with friends in a variety of strategy board games, ride my motorcycle when the weather is decent, help in the audio/visual department of my local church, and play bass guitar when the opportunities arise.
 If you'd like to send me a personal message, fill out the contact form.